natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 >>-  MD = 0 (select C1)
 >>-  ME = 1 (select C2)
 >
->4.
+>**(d)**.
 Let: X = F(F1, F2, F3, F4), Z = G(G1, G2, G3, G4), Y = H(C1, X, Z) = H(C1, F(F1, F2, F3, F4), G(G1, G2, G3, G4)).
 The functions of nine variables that can be implemented are all those functions that can be re-written as a function of 3 variables.
 The inputs to this three-variable function will be one of the original variables, plus two separate functions of 4 variables (these two 4-variable functions will have the remaining 8 original variables as inputs).
 >
 >>-  MA = 0
 >>- MB = 0